Głogów: Polish rule

 In 1109, King Henry V of Germany, entangled in the fratricidal war between the Piast dukes Bolesław III Wrymouth and Zbigniew besieged the town, but could not overcome the Polish forces in the Battle of Głogów.
 In 1157 the town finally fell to the forces of Emperor Frederick I Barbarossa, invading the Silesian lands in aid of Duke Władysław II the Exile and his sons.

 In 1180, under the rule of Władysław's II youngest son Konrad Spindleshanks, Głogów was rebuilt and became the residence of his principality, which fell back to the Duchy of Silesia upon his death about 1190.
 In the course of the fragmentation under Duke Bolesław II the Bald and his younger brother, the Duchy of Głogów under Duke Konrad I was established in 1251.
 Two years later he vested the town with Magdeburg rights.
 From the 13th century the city prospered thanks to trade and craft, brewing and clothmaking developed.

-Likewise the many Duchies of Silesia, Głogów also fell under the overlordship of King John of Bohemia in 1329.
+Likewise the many Duchies of Silesia, Głogów fell under the overlordship of King John of Bohemia in 1331, and thus the Holy Roman Empire.

 In 1462, Głogów hosted a convention of Kings Casimir IV Jagiellon of Poland and George of Poděbrady of Bohemia at which a Bohemian-Polish alliance was concluded.